-We continue to strive for zero workplace injuries.
-For that reason, safety performance continues to be an important factor to achieving our STIP goals.
-In 2023, the Total Recordable Injury Rate ("TRIR"), which is an industry and nationally-recognized standard safety measure, was used as one of two safety metrics.
+We continually strive for safety excellence.
+For that reason, safety performance is a key factor in our STIP goals.
+In 2024, the Total Recordable Injury Rate ("TRIR"), which is an industry and nationally-recognized standard safety measure, was used as one of two safety metrics.
 It is based on the total number of work-related injury and illness cases reported that require more than standard first aid treatment, as it relates to the total number of employee hours worked (refer also to the EXECUTIVE COMPENSATION-Short-Term Incentive Plan in this document for the calculation for TRIR).

-In 2023, we introduced the SIFp metric to account for half of the safety payout for STIP.
-We also set a target of 0.50, which is calculated the same as TRIR - (the number of SIFp Critical incidents multiplied by 200,000, divided by the total number of hours worked by all employees during the year).

-There were seven recordable injuries, in 2023, resulting in a TRIR of 0.29, with a recorded 4.9 million exposure hours.
-This was nearly a 50% decrease in the number of recordable injuries when compared to 2022.
+There were twelve recordable injuries in 2024, resulting in a TRIR of 0.39, with a recorded 6.2 million exposure hours.
 With a target TRIR of 0.50 or less, this portion of the safety performance measure was achieved.

+The SIFp metric accounts for half of the safety payout for STIP.
+We set a target of 0.50, which is calculated the same as TRIR - (the number of SIFp Critical incidents multiplied by 200,000, divided by the total number of hours worked by all employees during the year).
+In 2024, there were six SIFp critical incidents, resulting in a SIFp of 0.19, with a recorded 6.2 million exposure hours.
+With a target SIFp of 0.50 or less, this portion of the safety performance measure was achieved.